 Yoga gives me a lithe and lean strength that enhances running.
 Where running is quite an unbalancing workout, leaving some muscles stronger than others, yoga helps to even that out.
 It also strengthens my core and upper body, which is so important for posture and can help reduce fatigue, all of which are important if you want to be a better runner.

-Yoga helps my flexibility
+Yoga helps my flexibility and mobility

 Yoga poses not only strengthen but also enhance flexibility throughout the fascial lines of my body.
-Joints are taken through their full range of motion, and corresponding muscles contract or stretch to support the movement.
+Joints are taken through their full range of motion, which improves mobility, and corresponding muscles contract or stretch to support the movement.
 This improves muscle balance, which helps create better running form and protects me against injury.

 Yoga helps my balance